-In this tutorial, I will show you how to install pfSense on VirtualBox.
+In this pfSense VirtualBox tutorial, I will show you how to install pfSense on VirtualBox.
 VirtualBox is a free virtual machine software that allows you to install pfSense as a virtual instance.
-I’ll guide you through each step.
+We’ll guide you through each step.

 Table of Contents